vseryakov/alpinejs-app/README.md

 An example to show very simple way to bundle .html and .js files into a single file and load it, it includes dropdown component.

 It comes with pre-created bundle but to rebuild:
-- run `npm run examples`
+- run `npm run demo`
-- it will generate index.js files that includes all HTML and Javascript code
+- it will generate examples/bundle.js file that includes all HTML and Javascript code
-- load it in the browser: `open index.html`
+- load it in the browser: `open examples/index.html`

 ### Esbuild app plugin